thewca/wca-regulations/wca-regulations.md

 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.
 - 2u) Competitors must be present and ready to compete when they are called to compete for an attempt.
 Penalty: disqualification from the event.
     - 2u1) Exception: A competitor who is not present in time for an individually scheduled attempt (e.g. a 3x3x3 Fewest Moves attempt, a 3x3x3 Multi-Blind attempt) may be considered to have declined that attempt (DNS), at the discretion of the WCA Delegate.
+    - 2u2) Exception: For rounds with a cumulative time limit, a competitor who arrives late may compete with a reduced cumulative time limit, at the discretion of the WCA Delegate.

 ## <article-3><puzzles><puzzles> Article 3: Puzzles